ethereum/fv-blog/_posts/2021-11-26-smtchecker-dapptools.md

 binary and you have z3 installed, the SMTChecker should be available.

-The old but still supported way to enable the tool is by using `pragma experimental SMTChecker;` in your source code, be we are deprecating that in favor of the JSON field `settings.modelChecker` and the `--model-checker-*` CLI options.
+The old but still supported way to enable the tool is by using `pragma experimental SMTChecker;` in your source code, but we are deprecating that in favor of the JSON field `settings.modelChecker` and the `--model-checker-*` CLI options.
 Solidity 0.9.0 will not accept the `pragma` anymore, only the JSON and CLI options.